What Welfare Benefits Can You Claim as an Asylum Seeker or Refugee?

 ✔️ Understanding Your Rights – Ensuring you receive the correct amount of financial support.

-✔️ Housing & Financial Advice – Helping you navigate accommodation and budgeting.
+✔️ Housing Advice – Helping you navigate the accommodation system.